alainamb/web-localization-for-beginners/Lesson3 - Externalizing JS Strings into JSON/Lesson3_README.md

-# Lesson 3: JavaScript and Externalizing Strings
+# Lesson 3: Externalizing JavaScript Strings into JSON

 ## Lesson Objectives
 - Identify and explain the challenges of embedding translatable strings directly in JavaScript code